3.1.6 Court registered agreements, financial agreements & parenting plans

 A child maintenance agreement can be varied by:

-- the parents making a parenting plan that includes child maintenance provisions, and applying to the Family Court for it to be registered, or
+- the parents making a parenting plan that includes child maintenance provisions, and applying to the Federal Circuit and Family Court of Australia (Division 1) for it to be registered, or

 - one of the parents applying to the court for a variation (FL Act section 66S).